glatzert/ACME-Server-ADCS/README.md

 - [ ] Use `certutil -ADTemplate`, `certutil -CATemplates` or `certutil -Template` to find the name of the template to be used (or ask your CA-Admin)
 - [ ] Set the `TemplateName` in the opened configuration file

-- [ ] If you did not use `C:\ACME-ACDS` as your directory for working files, set it in the opened configuration file to the proper path.
+- [ ] If you did not use `C:\ACME-ADCS` as your directory for working files, set it in the opened configuration file to the proper path.

 ## Finish